 You can also seek treatment for any comorbid mental health issues.
 The treatments available include medications and therapy.
 You may be able to combine treating your chronic pain and mental illness with a multidisciplinary approach.

-You can seek treatment for both chronic pain and mental illness by advocating for a referral from your doctor or specialist, seeking treatment privately or engaging in chronic pain therapy online through an app like ours (download links below), or elsewhere.
+You can seek treatment for both chronic pain and mental illness by advocating for a referral from your doctor or specialist, seeking treatment privately or engaging in chronic pain therapy online through an program like ours (download links below), or elsewhere.

 Self-managing your chronic pain